joshpierce/personal-portfolio-tutorial/README.md

 <Navbar />
 ```

-While we could open up our 4 different page routes and add the component to each of them, that definitely seems wrong.
-There's good news though, Svelte has the concept of a Layout file (`./src/routes/__layout.svelte`) that gets used to wrap our other page components.
-The layout file is a great place to handle things like our navbar and out footer.
+While you could open up your 4 different page routes and add the component to each of them, that definitely seems wrong.
+There's good news though, Svelte has the concept of a Layout file (`./src/routes/__layout.svelte`) that gets used to wrap your other page components.
+The layout file is a great place to handle things like your navbar and your footer.

-To add our Navbar component to all of our existing routed pages, head over to `./src/routes/__layout.svelte` and replace the file contents with those of **SNIPPETS/06.txt**.
+To add your Navbar component to all of your existing routed pages, head over to `./src/routes/__layout.svelte` and replace the file contents with those of **SNIPPETS/06.txt**.

 Save your `__layout.svelte` file and then re-run `npm run dev`.
 You should now have a navbar with working links to your different routes.

+Note the `<slot></slot>` tags.
+This is the location where your routed SvelteKit pages will be rendered.

+`<slot>` can be used anywhere you want a component to consume any nested elements provided to the component.

 ## We Need A Hero

-Our home page should really make a big splash with a "hero" section welcoming people to our corner of the internet.
+Your home page needs to make a big splash with a "hero" section welcoming people to your corner of the internet.
 Create a new file at `/src/components/Hero.svelte` and fill it with the contents of SNIPPETS/07.txt.

-Taking a look at this component, we notice some new syntax in between our script tags.
+Taking a look at this component, you'll notice some new syntax in between our script tags.

 ```html
 <script>